Skip to main content

 Trial Balance Report

-The Trial Balance report is a crucial accounting tool that lists all the accounts in your general ledger along with their debit or credit balances.
-It serves as a checkpoint to ensure that the total of all debit balances equals the total of all credit balances, validating the mathematical accuracy of your bookkeeping.
+A Trial Balance report lists all accounts in your general ledger with their debit or credit balances.
+It serves as a checkpoint to ensure the total of all debit balances equals the total of all credit balances, validating the mathematical accuracy of your bookkeeping.

 Why is the Trial Balance report important?